mtdukes/data-journalism-lab/_pages/public_records.md

 <div class="alert alert-secondary">
 	<p>Pursuant to state public records law, I request access to and copies of [[[WHAT YOU WANT]]]</p>
-	<p>I’d like copies of these records in electronic format, preferably in [[[HOW YOU WANT IT]]].
+	<p>I’d like copies of these records electronically, preferably in [[[HOW YOU WANT IT]]].
 If you are unable to provide the records in this format for any reason, please let me know.</p>
 	<p>If applicable, please provide these records as they are processed.</p>
 	<p>Please notify me in advance of any fees associated with this request, and if my request is denied in whole or part, I ask that you justify all deletions and redactions by reference to specific exemptions in the state open records act.</p>
 	<p>If you need any additional information to fulfill this request, please let me know.</p>